LauYeeYu/Mx-Compiler/docs/reg_allocation.md

 procedure AddEdge(u, v)
     if ((u, v)  not in adjSet) and (u != v) then adjSet <- adjSet union {(u, v), (v, u)}
-    if u not in precolored then
+    if u not in precoloured then
         adjList[u] <- (adjList[u] union {v})
         degree[u]  <- degree[u] + 1
-    if v not in precolored then
+    if v not in precoloured then
         adjList[v] <- (adjList[v] union {u})
         degree[v]  <- degree[v] + 1
 ```